The 18th International Conference on Principles of Knowledge Representation and Reasoning, KR 2021,

 of the results.

-A single pdf file with the materials should be submitted to the KR submission site at EasyChair.
+A single pdf file with the materials should be submitted according to the instructions detailed in the submission page .

 Submissions must meet the following criteria:

 Candidate papers must have been published in a journal or a conference

 Papers that are in press may be submitted as long as the final camera-ready

 Extensions of papers that have been previously presented at a KR conference